oscbyspro/DiffableTextViews/Notes/NumericTextStyles/NumericTextStyle.md

 ### Locales

-    - Every locale available in the Foundation module.
+    - Every locale available in Foundation.
     - Input and output characters are retrieved and cached at runtime.

 ### Formats